 - Define stages and identify goals for each

 - Determine pain points and points of friction

 - Identify areas for improvement

 Before we jump in, note that we’ll be using our downloadable customer journey map template below to walk you through creating an awesome customer journey map.
 You’ll want to customize your map to the needs of your brand but our template is a great place to start getting your ideas out.
 Ready to learn how to create a stellar customer journey map?
 Let’s get started.

 Note that if you’d like a set of inclusive images to use in conjunction with this template, have a look at the images we suggest using with our user persona template (you can catch the full guide here: 5 Steps to build your first user persona).

-1. Set a clear objective for the map
+1. Set a clear objective for your customer journey map

 One of the best things you can do before diving into your customer journey map is to have a clear idea of what you and your team wish to accomplish by creating one.
 What sort of information are you hoping to gather and how will you use it?
 What insights do you hope to gain?
 Setting these goals early on can help ensure your efforts are not wasted and you are accurately portraying the customer journey.